Robert-TE102/group-work/README.md

 ## Given Project Requirements
 1. Structured HTML & CSS
-    - We have structured and semantic HTML and CSS.
+    - We have structured and semantic HTML and CSS to make a very user friendly easy to use design.
-    - We have used CSS commenting to create sections and have used pseudo-classes.
+    - We have used pseudo-classes.
 2. Attractive, Effective UI
     - We have a responsive UI and a layout that suits an easy to use UX.
     - We have a chart that updates with user inputs, and shows user information upon mouse hover over data points.